 Panic sealed his throat.
 Shaking, he crushed the metal in his grasp.
 Come on!
 He tried to push out, to douse the flames before they consumed the figure.
-The collar sparked.
+His collar sparked.
 The links moulded beneath his fingers like hot, searing clay.
 His throat burned.
 Tears blurred the world.
 The all-too-close scent of charring flesh filled his nose.
 Liquid pooled in his mouth.
 He clenched his teeth, pushing down whatever was left in his stomach.
 Come.
 On!

 The figure fell, no longer batting at the flames.